starkfell/starkfell.github.io/_posts/2017-01-09-parsing-webhook-data-from-github-in-azure-automation-runbooks.md

     # E-mail address of the person pushed the update.
     $Email = $RequestBody.pusher.email

+    # Results are returned and the Runbook exits.
     Write-Output "Commit Message:  $Message "
     Write-Output "Name:            $Name "
     Write-Output "Username:        $Username "
     Write-Output "E-mail Address:  $Email "
+    exit 0
 }

 # If this Runbook is not triggered from a Webhook or no WebhookData is found, exit.